Party whip (Australia): History

 That arrangement persists today.
-Labor and the Liberals each have a chief whip and two whips in the House of Representatives and a chief whip and a two deputy whips in the Senate.
+Labor and the Liberals each have a chief whip and two whips in the House of Representatives and a chief whip and two deputy whips in the Senate.
 The Nationals have a chief whip and whip in the House and one whip in the Senate.
 In addition, the Greens have had a whip in the Senate since May 1995.
 Other parties have also had whips.
 When the Democratic Labor Party (now the Democratic Labour Party) increased from two to four senators in July 1968, it elected a whip who served until he and the rest of the DLP senators lost their seats at the 1974 double dissolution election.
 The Australian Democrats had a whip from 1981 until 2008, when all four senators left office following their loss at the 2007 election.

 Salary

 Until 1952, whips were paid no salary apart from their pay as a parliamentarian.
 The Government whip, however, received payment from a pool each Cabinet minister paid into.
 The Parliamentary Allowances Act 1952 provided salaries for the whips of each recognised party in both the Senate and House of Representatives.
 Although the parties began appointing deputy whips in the 1950s and 1960s, they were not provided a salary until 1973.

 When the Remuneration Tribunal was created, also in 1973, it was given control over parliamentary salaries and additional salaries for parliamentary officeholders, it retained salaries for the existing whips.
 In 1994, with the creation of the Main Committee (now the Federation Chamber), the Government effectively changed the names of the Government and Opposition Whips to "Chief Whip" and added one paid post of whip for each of the parties in the House of Representatives.

 Currently, there are 14 paid whips in Parliament: Labor and the Liberals each have five paid whips, three in the House and two in the Senate; the Nationals have two whips in the House of Representatives and one in the Senate, and the Greens have a Senate whip.
 The Government and Opposition chief whips in the House of Representatives earn an additional salary equal to 26% and 23%, respectively, of their base pay as MPs.
 This is roughly equal to an assistant minister (until 2015 called a parliamentary secretary) (25%).
 Their counterparts in the Senate earn slightly less: 20% for the Government Chief Whip and 18% for the Opposition Chief Whip.
 Additional salaries for other whips range from 3% to 13% of base pay.